 - Begin a meeting by breaking into small groups and inviting attendees to share “What are the three things that excite you most about our mission?”

-- Include a different puzzle card (like those fall-out-cards included in magazine for subscriptions) in your newsletter or program.
+- Include a different puzzle card (like those fall-out-cards included in magazines for subscriptions) in your newsletter or program.
 Create a

 - Crossword puzzle